Laiyang9319/Coding-in-R-for-Policy-Analytics/index.md

 ### Discussion Topics (10%)

 iCollege discussion topics are used to introduce you to the data science ecosystem.
 Since this course focuses on the skill of learning data programming we cannot cover go in-depth into exciting resources and developments in the broad field of data science.
 The weekly discussion topics are a chance to explore some resources or reflect on a specific theme or article.
 We will use iCollege discussion boards for this assignment.
 You earn points through your activities on the board.
-You need to earn at least 100 points by posting topics and interacting with peers in order to earn full credit.
+You need to earn at least 100 points  (out of a total of 140 points)  by posting topics and interacting with peers in order to earn full credit.
 The points are allocated as follows:

   - **New Pins:** Creating a new pin with at least 50 words **(5 pts)**
   - **Comments Received:** Receiving a comment on your pin **(2 pts)**